oshaw1/Embedded-systems-task/README.md

 Throughout the module, I learned how to interface with a wide range of hardware components and sensors, as well as how to write code to control those devices.
 I also gained experience working with the Raspberry Pi and understanding the capabilities and limitations of the platform.
 It was a challenging but rewarding module that allowed me to apply my knowledge of programming and embedded systems to real-world projects.

-Note: This is an example of only a couple of tasks
+Note: This is an example of only a couple of tasks and I only have access to images as my university was strangely strict with sshing into the rpis